Sky Sport streaming crashes as Kiwi Scott McLaughlin posts fastest ever lap at Bathurst

 Another said they were: "So gutted I've never missed a Bathurst in over 10 years.
 Please don't let this happen tomorrow.
 I'm that dedicated I will gate crash someone's place if I have to.
 Would prefer not to that's why I paid to watch at home."

-"Welcome to: "Sky Sport Late" Terrible service Sky, complete stream failure during the 2 fastest laps in the top 10 shootout," another fan said.
+"Welcome to: 'Sky Sport Late' Terrible service Sky, complete stream failure during the 2 fastest laps in the top 10 shootout," another fan said.

-It is understood the standard free-to-air Sky TV Bathurst broadcast was uninterrupted, and only the online Sky Sport streaming service was affected.
+It is understood the standard pay-TV Sky Bathurst broadcast was uninterrupted, and only the online Sky Sport streaming service was affected.

 Another viewer told the Herald they were "fuming" after missing the final two laps, after watching the qualifying session all day.